usab-skrow/swe-ireland/subtopics/negotiation.md

         3. Paternity/Maternity/Adoption Leave (If you become a parent)
         4. Other Leaves (misc)
         5. Wellness days (Certain companies give additional days off to engg orgs every quarter)
+    2. Pension
-    2. Work from anywhere policy (work from another country for a few days)
+    3. Work from anywhere policy (work from another country for a few days)
-    3. Insurance
+    4. Insurance
         1. Life (if you die)
         2. Medical (if you get sick/injured and need treatment)
         3. Dental
         4. Vision
-    4. Office
+    5. Office
         1. Remote (no need to come to office)
         2. Flexible (need to come to office 1-3 days a week/2 weeks)
         3. Required in Office (need to come to office daily)
-    5. Allowances
+    6. Allowances
         1. Wellness
         2. Professional development
         3. Home Office Setup
         4. Bike-to-Work
-    6. Employee discounts
+    7. Employee discounts
-    7. Office benefits
+    8. Office benefits
         1. Catered breakfast/lunch
         2. Snacks & Drinks
 3. Visa spnsorship (for non EU folks)